-- Supports a subset of PCI version 2.1. - Compatible with PCI bus operating speeds of 33 MHz/66 MHz. - Compatible with 32-bit PCI bus. - Up to four PCI master devices running at 33 MHz or one PCI master device at 66 MHz can be connected. - Arbitration control is available as a PCI host function. - Can operate as master or target. - When operating as master, PIO and DMA transfer are available. - Four DMA transfer channels. - Six 32-bit x 16 longword internal FIFO (one for target reading, one for target writing, and four for DMA transfer). - Asynchronous operation of BSC bus clock and PCI bus clock available, and CKIO can be used as PCI bus clock. - SRAM, DRAM, SDRAM, and MPX can be used as external memory for PCI bus data transfers. - 32-bit or 16-bit memory data bus for data transfers with PCI bus (32-bit bus when connected to SDRAM). - Support for big endian and little endian local bus (PCI bus operates with little endian, while internal bus for peripheral modules operates with big endian).
+- Conforms to PCI version 2.1.1 - Compatible with PCI bus operating speeds of 33 MHz/66 MHz. - Compatible with 32-bit PCI bus. - Up to four PCI master devices running at 33 MHz or one PCI master device at 66 MHz can be connected. - Arbitration control is available as a PCI host function. - Can operate as master or target. - When operating as master, PIO and DMA transfer are available. - Four DMA transfer channels. - Six 32-bit x 16 longword internal FIFO (one for target reading, one for target writing, and four for DMA transfer). - Asynchronous operation of BSC bus clock and PCI bus clock available, and CKIO can be used as PCI bus clock. - SRAM, DRAM, SDRAM, and MPX2 can be used as external memory for PCI bus data transfers. - 32-bit or 16-bit memory data bus for data transfers with PCI bus (32-bit bus when connected to SDRAM). - Support for big endian and little endian local bus (PCI bus operates with little endian, while internal bus for peripheral modules operates with big endian). - Notes: 1 The PCIC of the SH7751 series does not completely conform to version 2.1 of the PCI specifications.
+When configuring a PCI system in which an SH7751-series device is used, take the necessary steps and confirm the system's operation before using it. - (1) In version 2.1 of the PCI specifications, the I/O space for PCI devices is defined as being no more than 256 bytes, but the SH7751's specifications require 1 Mbytes of I/O space for the PCI.